-“Recent years have seen an increase in the adoption of cannabinoid medicines, which have demonstrated effectiveness for the treatment of chronic pain,” says Michelle St. Pierre, the studies author who is a psychology researcher at UBC Okanagan, “However, the extent to which frequent cannabis use influences sensitivity to acute pain has not been systematically examined.”
+“Recent years have seen an increase in the adoption of cannabinoid medicines, which have demonstrated effectiveness for the treatment of chronic pain,” says Michelle St. Pierre, the study’s author and a psychology researcher at UBC Okanagan, “However, the extent to which frequent cannabis use influences sensitivity to acute pain has not been systematically examined.”

-“Increases in pain sensitivity with opioids can really complicate an already tough situation; given increasing uptake of cannabis-based pain medications, it’s a relief that we didn’t identify a similar pattern with cannabinoids,” stated the study’s co-author Zach Walsh, who leads the UBC Therapeutic Recreational and Problematic Substance Use Lab which hosted the study.
+“Increases in pain sensitivity with opioids can really complicate an already tough situation; given increasing uptake of cannabis-based pain medications, it’s a relief that we didn’t identify a similar pattern with cannabinoids,” stated the study’s co-author Zach Walsh, who leads the UBC Therapeutic Recreational and Problematic Substance Use Lab.

 The study compared people who abstained from cannabis use to those who used it more than three times a week.
 Study participants took part in a cold-pressor task test, in which they held a hand and forearm in ice-water to assess pain levels.

-That helped the researchers conclude that unlike long-term opioid consumption, regular cannabis use does not increase pain sensitivity.
-The finding could bring relief to millions.
+Ultimately, the test showed that unlike long-term opioid consumption, regular cannabis use does not increase pain sensitivity.

 “Our results suggest frequent cannabis use did not seem to be associated with elevated sensitivity to experimental pain in a manner that can occur in opioid therapy,” noted St. Pierre, “This is an important distinction that care providers and patients should consider when selecting options for pain management.
 These findings are particularly relevant in light of recent reports of opioid overprescribing and high rates of pain in the population, as it suggests that cannabis may not carry the same risk of hyperalgesia as opioids.”